 MSCS is a mathematically and culturally diverse department.
-Half of our graduate student group is comprised of students from Russia, Brazil, Iran, India, China, Israel, and several European countries.
-MSCS students have the opportunity to work with world-renowned faculty in an extremely supportive and collaborative environment, with excellent opportunities for teaching, research, and travel.
+Half of our graduate student group is comprised of international students from Russia, Brazil, Iran, India, China, Israel, and several European countries.
+MSCS graduate students have the opportunity to work with world-renowned faculty in an extremely supportive and collaborative environment with excellent opportunities for teaching, research, and travel.

 The Department has a strong representation of women in tenure-track faculty positions, and PhD and MS Degree candidates relative to other Research I institutions.
 Our Association of Women in Mathematics (AWM) Student Chapter is very active in supporting and celebrating the achievements of female mathematicians at every level in academia.
 In October 2021, the MSCS Department hosted the 7th annual Graduate Research Opportunities for Women Conference (GROW), supporting women and non-binary undergraduate students interested in pursuing a graduate degree in the mathematical sciences.